Intent Layer

 This is intentional.
 The following are out of scope for v1 and should not be assumed:

-These are future extensions, not blockers to protocol validity.
+These are future extensions or permanent non-goals, not blockers to protocol validity.

 What's Coming Next